TalkTalk broadband review

-Customers will also need to factor in a standard setup fee - usually £50, but occasionally offered for less or free of charge.
+Customers will also need to factor in a standard setup fee - usually around £50, but frequently offered for less or free of charge.

 As a result, despite their concerns about looking less competitive if they moved to all-in pricing before their competitors, their total monthly prices still come in lower than those of many of their rivals.
 See our guide for more detail.

 The fibre packages have historically compared well to those from their biggest rivals on price, and continue to do so now - although comparisons aren't quite as simple as they were.

 Here's TalkTalk's basic fibre deal, compared to the closest equivalents at BT, Plusnet, Sky, and Virgin Media.